Chloe-O/Nandi-Store/README.md

 # Deployment

-In order to deploy the site, Github, MongoDB and Heroku were used.
+In order to deploy the site, Github, AWS and Heroku were used.

 ## Github & Gitpod